 Before you start preparing for General English section, you must understand various types of related questions asked in the exam.
 SNAP has 15 General English questions carrying 1 mark each.
 These questions are mainly fetched from the following areas:

-Reading Comprehensions: In general, SNAP reading comprehensions are easy to read and the questions that follow the passage are a mix of factual and inference based questions.
+Reading Comprehension: In general, SNAP reading comprehensions are easy to read and the questions that follow the passage are a mix of factual and inference-based questions.
 The overall level of the passages is easy to moderate in nature.
-For practicing SNAP level passages, you are advised to solve passages from previous year CAT passages, from the year 1993 to 1999.
-The reason for this is that the passages for these years are factual in nature and similar to the ones asked in CAT.
-This is good practice material at this stage.
+For practicing SNAP level passages, you are advised to solve passages from previous year question papers.
+Moreover, the students should also read articles on different areas as this will help them to develop speed-reading skills and boost comprehension abilities.

-Grammar: The significance of basic grammar is enhanced in SNAP.
-Since a fairly high number of questions in a variety of forms appear in the exam, it is imperative for you to go through the basics of grammar once.
+Grammar: Grammar has great significance for SNAP.
+These questions appear in a variety of forms.
+So, it is imperative for you to go through the basics of grammar well.
 Make sure you go through the following topics: